 Pursuant to the Company's Corporate Governance Guidelines, the Board and each of its committees conduct, under the direction of the Nominating and Corporate Governance Committee, an annual assessment of their functionality and effectiveness, including an assessment of the skills and experience that are currently represented on the Board and that the Board will find valuable in the future given the Company's current situation and strategic plans.
 As part of this process, the Nominating and Corporate Governance Committee invites input from each director on the performance of each of the other directors.
-The Nominating and Corporate Governance Committee considers individual director performance at least annually when deciding whether to nominate an incumbent director for re-election.
+The Nominating and Corporate Governance Committee invites input from each director for re-election.